We use minimal analytics to improve the site. Is that okay?

 Wasabi Third-Party Battery

 Wasabi is the best third-party battery for the Sony A7c.
-They are a company in California and their batteries are made in China.
+It is a California company whose batteries are made in China.

-These are rated at 7.2V and 2000mAh which is a little under what the official Sony batteries are rated at.
+These are rated at 7.2V and 2000mAh, which is slightly under the rating of the official Sony batteries.

 2. Memory Cards

-Check out this guide to see which cards are currently the best for different situations.
+Check out this guide to see which cards are the best for different situations.

 Best Memory Cards Sony A7c